chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 intent, that tuple must either refer to a variable or another tuple that does not refer to elements.
 Otherwise there is a compilation error.

+^ (It's trying to refer to the keyword "B"!)

-When a tuple expression is returned from a function with blank return intent, the tuple elements are returned by value.
-For example:
+When a tuple expression is returned from a function by value, it is converted into a B type tuple.

    .. code-block:: chapel